ParticularSpace/WP-Cas/README.md

 c.
 Test and document the API routes

+Integrate GPT-4 API for AI dealer and chat functionality

+a.
+Create a wrapper module for the GPT-4 API: Implement a module to handle API requests and responses with the GPT-4 API.

+b.
+Implement AI dealer functionality: Use the GPT-4 API to generate game-related actions, such as dealing cards, determining winners, and managing game states.

+c.
+Add chat functionality with AI: Implement chat routes and views for users to interact with the AI dealer, and use the GPT-4 API to generate appropriate responses to user messages.

+d.
+Handle rate limits and API errors: Implement error handling and rate-limiting mechanisms to ensure the application continues to work smoothly even when the GPT-4 API has usage limitations or returns errors.

+e.
+Secure API key and sensitive data: Ensure the GPT-4 API key and other sensitive information are securely stored and not exposed in the application code or version control system.

 User Interface (UI) design and implementation:

 a.
 Design a polished and responsive UI for the online casino